MarijQ/Household-Energy-Forecasting/README.md

 # 5. Results

 - **ARIMA Model**:
-This model performed reasonably well for both electricity and gas predictions.
-However, it struggled more with gas consumption patterns, likely because ARIMA's simplicity makes it less effective for capturing complex dynamics.
+The ARIMA model did a decent job at predicting both electricity and gas usage.
+However, it struggled more with gas data because it's a simpler model that can miss complex patterns.

 - **SARIMAX Model**:
-SARIMAX excelled in predicting electricity consumption, leveraging its ability to incorporate exogenous variables.
-However, it failed to perform well for gas predictions, suggesting the need for a more sophisticated model for gas data.
+SARIMAX was excellent at predicting electricity usage since it can use additional variables to improve accuracy.
+However, it didn’t work well for gas predictions, likely because gas patterns are more complex.

 - **LSTM Single Layer**:
-The single-layer LSTM model performed poorly overall, especially for gas consumption.
-This indicates that the model might have overfitted the training data and failed to generalize well to unseen data.
+The single-layer LSTM didn’t perform well for either electricity or gas predictions.
+It likely overfit the training data, meaning it learned too much from the training set and couldn’t handle new data effectively.

 - **LSTM Sequential**:
-The sequential LSTM model showed strong results for electricity predictions, likely due to its ability to learn sequential dependencies effectively.
-However, it performed significantly worse for gas predictions, possibly due to the diverse and less sequential nature of gas consumption patterns.
+The sequential LSTM did great for electricity predictions because it’s good at learning patterns over time.
+However, it struggled with gas data, likely because gas usage patterns are less predictable and harder to model.

 # Context